-Be aware: When you click ‘submit’ you agree to give the Australian Army ownership of your work.
+Be aware that when you click ‘submit’ you agree to give the Australian Army ownership of your work.
 This includes ownership of all written and personal media files.

-If you do not wish to do this, have any questions, or need assistance, please contact us at soldiercove [at] gmail.com
+If you do not wish to do this, have any questions, or need assistance, please contact us at firstname.lastname@example.org.

 We look forward to receiving and publishing your submission.
-Thanks again for contributing to The Cove and the professional discussion within the profession of arms.
+Thanks again for contributing to The Cove and to professional discussion within the profession of arms.